 - A calculator - a list of approved calculators will be on the NCEES website

 The FE is a closed-book exam.
-You will be provided with an FE Supplied-Reference Handbook at your seat on exam day
+You will be provided with an electronic reference on exam day

 Results will be released to the licensing boards approximately 8-10 weeks after the exam.
 Depending on your state, you will be notified of your exam result online through your My NCEES account or via postal mail from your state licensing board.
 Results are never given over the phone.

 Fundamentals of Engineering Reference Handbook

 When taking the F.E. exam you are not allowed to take books or notes with you.
-You are, however, allowed to use a Fundamentals of Engineering Reference Handbook.
-You will be provided with one at the time of the exam.
+You will be provided with electronic reference at the time of the exam.
 If you would like to receive one to study from you may contact NCEES.
 From this site, you may purchase the handbook.

 The School of Engineering offers review sessions in the various subjects (Electrical Science, Materials Science, Strength of Materials, Dynamics, Thermodynamics, Statics, Economics, and Fluid Mechanics).
 They are usually one night a week for two hours during the spring semester.

 Coulter School of Engineering